Valentin-Ha/cam-multiviewer/README.md

-# RTSP Multi Stream Viewer
+# RTSP Viewer

-A Python desktop multi-RTSP stream viewer built with Tkinter and VLC.
+RTSP Viewer is a Python desktop RTSP multi-stream viewer built with Tkinter and VLC.

 It is designed for low-latency grid viewing, single-camera focus mode, and automatic reconnect behavior when RTSP streams fail.
-Documenation created with AI
 ## Features

 - Multi-camera grid view with paging